Grizzlage/Futile-SpineSprite/README.md

 Tips
 ====
-- The GSpineSprite position is the location of the root bone of the skeleton.
+- The sprite position is the location of the root bone of the skeleton.
-- If you're using image assets with subfolders for your skins in the Spine editor, it'll save attachment names with the subfolder name embeded in it.
+- If you're using image assets with subfolders for your skins in the Spine editor, attachment names will retain the subfolder path.
 (For example, "goblin/head.png" or "goblingirl/head.png")
-- When building your atlas in Texture Packer, use a smart folder with the same subfolder structure as the Skin.
-This will then publish to a matching element name.
+- If you build your texture atlas in Texture Packer using smart folders with the same subfolder structure as the Spine skin.
+The resulting published atlas will embed the folder paths to the element name, matching the Spine editor names.
-- These atlas elements will still import into the Futil AtlasManager, and will retain the proper path as their name.
-(For example, "goblin/head" or "goblingirl/head")

 TODOs
 ======
-- Allow attachments to be created at runtime with any FSprite/FAtlasElement and then bound to a slot
+- Allow attachments to be created and bound to slots at runtime with any FSprite/FAtlasElement
 - Once bounding box support is added to the editor, add support in the SpineSprite class (Spine Editor roadmap can be seen here https://trello.com/board/spine-editor/5131e9578f174c521c0059d9)

 Credit